 The design of your landing page impacts the conversion rate.
-The fold plays a vital role in conversion rate optimization.
-Everything that appears on the screen when you first load the page is your webpage’s above-the-fold content.
+The fold plays a vital role in creating a great landing page.
+Everything that appears on the screen when you first load the landing page is above-the-fold content.

 Nielsen Norman Group conducted a study on people’s online browsing habits.
 The study has 120 participants who interacted with thousands of sites in different niches.
 Using eye-tracking software, they looked at how people interacted with different websites.

 Based on their findings, the Nielsen Norman Group concluded that; “Users do scroll, but only if what’s above the fold is promising enough.
 What is visible on the page without requiring any action is what encourages us to scroll.”